bobdinh139/SeniorRenting/README.md

 Verification link is _NOT_ gonna be developed, and it was removed from to-do list.
 Therefore, The website only sends you an email, and you have to reply back if there is anything wrong.

+In the blind-bidding, you will not be able to see the current price of each senior.
+In addition, the minimum price for every senior will be raised over time.
+This does not neccessary mean it is the price of that senior; the actual price can be higher/lower.

 You should refresh the website frequently to check for any new bids/updates as it is written in php